Souroop/Java/README.md

 This java program demonstrates the use of recursion, a technique where a method calls itself to solve smaller instances of a problem.
 The program showcase a classic example of recursion by calculating the factorial of a given number.
  * The class Recursion contains a factorial(int n) method.
  * The method calculates the factoral of a number recursively.
  * The main method calls this method and prints the result.

+INTERFACE:
+This program demonstrates the use of interfaces in Java to achieve abstraction and polymorphism.
+It defines a common contract(an interface) and shows how multiple classes implement that contract with their own behaviour.
+A driver section then exercises the code to illustrate runtime polymorphism (calling method on the interface reference without knowing the concrete class at compile time).